 Tuesday July 30, 2019

-Though legalization has purportedly lead to more people getting ill from cannabis products, many believe that these findings are the product of propaganda designed to deter further cannabis reform.
-And though skepticism is definitely justified (we’ve all heard of the whole “reefer madness” thing), the fact is, some concern is justified regarding the health consequences of certain types of cannabis products.
+Though legalization has purportedly led to more people getting ill from cannabis products, many believe that these findings are the product of propaganda designed to deter further cannabis reform.
+And though skepticism is justified (we’ve all heard of the whole “reefer madness” thing), the fact is, some concern is warranted regarding the health consequences of certain types of cannabis products.

 The Facts About Lipid Pneumonia

 Lipid pneumonia is a condition caused by lipids (oils, waxes, etc.) entering the lungs.
-There are two different types of lipid pneumonia, exogenous lipoid pneumonia (caused by fats entering the lungs from an outside source via either the nose or the mouth) and Endogenous lipoid pneumonia, a more advanced form of lipid pneumonia characterized by inflammation in the lungs.
+There are two different types of lipid pneumonia, exogenous lipid pneumonia (caused by fats entering the lungs from an outside source via either the nose or the mouth) and endogenous lipid pneumonia, a more advanced form of lipid pneumonia characterized by diffuse inflammation in the lungs.

-Symptoms of lipid pneumonia include chronic coughing and chest pains, and in more severe cases (especially those left untreated) could include fever, weight loss, night sweats, difficulty swallowing and coughing up blood.
+Symptoms of lipid pneumonia include chronic coughing and chest pains, and in more severe cases (especially those left untreated) fever, weight loss, night sweats, difficulty swallowing, and coughing up blood.

 Waxy Concentrates are a Risk Factor

-Almost all plants have a waxy coating on their leaves (called the cuticle) that either serve as protection against water loss or in wet areas like the rainforest, help protect plants from fungal infections.
+Almost all plants have a waxy coating on their leaves (called the cuticle) that either protects against water loss or in wet areas like the rainforest, helps protect plants from fungal infections.
 The wax can be rubbed off the leaves – and may even change its appearance a bit – but to completely remove the wax, a whole dewaxing process is necessary.